Developing Women’s Leadership – Around the Globe

 Women lead from the inside out, not from the top down.
 Members of the Kitchen Cabinet first expanded the impact of the Project by reaching out to select grass-roots women leaders in nine different cultures.
 These Country Conveners, in turn, each gathered a small group of women in her local community for a Conversation about how they were contributing to their communities.
 Two of these Country Conveners are shown below with their Conversation groups.

-During the Summit, the Ribbon was cut to acknowledge the availability of this resource, published as a website.
+During the Summit, the Ribbon was cut to acknowledge the availability of this resource, originally created as a website by Dave Spraker.

 Pat Hughes was editor of the Capacity Building Guide, and Barbara Spraker was Director of the Project.